What Is Tax Evasion?

 Elements of the Crime

 The crime of tax evasion is a felony, regardless of the amount owed.
 Cheating on a small scale does not make the crime any less serious.
-For a conviction, the United State Attorney must prove beyond a reasonable doubt every element of the offense.
+For a conviction, the IRS must conduct a criminal investigation, and the United States Attorney must prove every element of the offense beyond a reasonable doubt.

 The two forms of tax evasion share the same basic elements:

-- An attempt to evade assessment, or the payment of a tax: The taxpayer must have performed an “affirmative act” to evade assessment or payment of a tax.
-This means the government must prove you intentionally did something to avoid your taxes.
+- An attempt to evade assessment or the payment of a tax: The taxpayer must have performed an “affirmative act" to evade the assessment or payment of a tax.
+This means the government must prove you intentionally did something to avoid your taxes, such as filing false tax forms or participating in a tax evasion scheme.

-- A tax is due and owing: You can’t be found guilty of evading taxes that you don’t legitimately owe.
-The government has the burden to prove that a tax is owed.
+- A tax is due and owed: You can't be found guilty of evading taxes that you don't legitimately owe.
+The government has the burden of proving you failed to pay the amount of tax you are required to pay under the Internal Revenue Code.

 - Willfulness: This is the voluntary, intentional violation of a known legal duty.
 The taxpayer's good faith belief that no tax law violation has occurred is not a defense.